Student Handbook – Residential Affairs Policies

 Residential and Student Affairs Staff

-The 2021 Residential and Student Affairs staff consists of the Director of Residential and Student Affairs, the Associate Director of Residential and Student Affairs, the Residential and Student Affairs Administrative Coordinator, a team of Student Life Counselors (two of whom are Team Leaders) two School Nurses, one school Night Office Manager, one weekend Night Office Manager, one Graduate Assistant, and Front Desk employees.
+The 2022 Residential and Student Affairs staff consists of the Director of Residential and Student Affairs, the Associate Director of Residential and Student Affairs, the Residential and Student Affairs Administrative Coordinator, a team of Student Life Counselors (two of whom are Team Leaders) two School Nurses, one school Night Office Manager, one weekend Night Office Manager, and Front Desk employees.
 All positions report directly to the Director of Residential and Student Affairs, Mr. Paul Douglas.
 Mr. Douglas holds a Master’s Degree in Executive Development for Public Service and has been with the Academy since 2001.
 The Associate Director of Residential and Student Affairs, Mr. Bridger Fetters, is responsible for staff and student supervising, as well as facility management and the extended curriculum and programming.

 Each Team Leader is also a Student Life Counselor.
 The Team Leaders are responsible for student supervision, as well as the planning of student programs and activities.
 The Team Leaders reside in the residence hall and are available to help students with problems or concerns, to plan and promote student involvement in activities, and to enforce policies.
 The Team Leaders act as resources for the Student Life Counselors and Ball State desk workers, providing guidance and support to the Staff.